 Read MoreSpring 2025 ~~ Hooked on Books

-EDITOR’S NOTE: More reviews will be coming soon.
-If you would like to review for Writer Advice, please send a query through the Contact Box on the home page.
+EDITOR’S NOTE: Would you like to review for Writer Advice?
+Please send a query through the Contact Box on the home page.
 If you have a book you’d like us to consider reviewing, please contact us the same way and include your pitch.
 Thanks!
-The Burning Heart of
+Hope in a Time of Dying Written by Len Leatherwood ISBN

 Read MoreSpring 2025 ~~ Marketing Advice